Düsseldorf: Early development

 When the Roman Empire was strengthening its position throughout Europe, a few Germanic tribes clung on in marshy territory off the eastern banks of the Rhine.
 In the 7th and 8th centuries, the odd farming or fishing settlement could be found at the point where the small river Düssel flows into the Rhine.
 It was from such settlements that the city of Düsseldorf grew.

-The first mention of Düsseldorf dates from 1135–1159; in 1162 it was referred to as Thusseldorp.
+The first mention of Düsseldorf dates from 1135 to 1159; in 1162 it was referred to as Thusseldorp.
 Under Emperor Friedrich Barbarossa the small town of Kaiserswerth to the north of Düsseldorf became a well-fortified outpost, where soldiers kept a watchful eye on every movement on the Rhine.
 Kaiserswerth eventually became a suburb of Düsseldorf in 1929.